aklump/manual-test/documentation/source/test-case.md

 ## File Structure

+    └── auto_retina
+        ├── admin.md
+        ├── image_quality.md
+        ├── images
+        │   ├── js-1.jpg
+        │   └── js-2.jpg
+        └── js.md

+* Test files should be named to match their id, e.g. _admin.md, image_quality.md, js.md_.
+* Test Scenarios should be created one to a file.
+* The directory that contains test scenarios will be used to define it's group.
+Group directory names should be lower-case, underscore named, e.g., _auto_retina_.
+(You may also provide a group name in the frontmatter to override the directory name).
 * Each group directory should contain an _images_ directory.
-* Test files should be named to match their id, e.g. _er_amp_dl.md_.
+* Image names should match the test scenario following by an incremental number, e.g. _js-1.jpg, js-2.jpg_.

 ## Parts of a Test File

-Test files are markdown files with Yaml frontmatter.
+Test files are markdown files with yaml frontmatter.
 Certain level two headers have specific and defined meanings, with special rendering; these are described below.
 The design is meant to make writing tests super fast and easy using familiar patterns.

 ### Frontmatter